StepanKislin/hexact/docs/architecture.rst

 ---------------

 HexAct is a client-side computer vision application built entirely with web technologies.
-All processing happens in the browser without server dependencies.
+All processing happens in the browser without server dependencies

 .. diagram::